HeavenClient/HeavenClient/README.md

 # HeavenClient

-HeavenClient is a custom, made-from-scratch game client.
+HeavenClient is a custom, made-from-scratch game client for Maplestory v83.

-# Supported versions
+## Supported versions

 - The client is currently compatible with version 83 servers.
 - The client has only been tested with [HeavenMS](https://github.com/ronancpl/HeavenMS).
 - There is also a Switch version available here: [HeavenClientNX](https://github.com/lain3d/HeavenClientNX).

-# Configuration
+## Configuration

 The build can be configured by editing the **MapleStory.h** file.
 The following options are available:

 - **USE_ASIO**: Use Asio for networking (additional dependency)
-- **USE_CRYPTO**: Use cryptography when communicating for the server.
+- **USE_CRYPTO**: Use cryptography when communicating for the server

 The default settings can be configured by editing the **Configuration.h** file.
 These are also generated after a game session in a file called **Settings**.
 These can be altered in the same way as **Configuration.h**, although, these do not persist if you delete the file, unlike **Configuration.h**.

-# Building
+## Building

 *After cloning you need to check out the linux branch!
 To do so run ```git checkout linux``` in your HeavenClient directory.*

 1. Run ```./build-deps.sh```.
 We try to build each dependency from source -- if any dependencies fail to build, you could try and find the corresponding package for your linux distro if it exists.